If any dispute concerning the business of a co-operative society arises—

 (b) if he is removed from membership of the Tribunal by the Minister after due inquiry for failure to discharge the functions of his office (whether arising from infirmity of body or mind or from any other cause) or for misconduct; or

 if he fails to attend three consecutive sittings of the Tribunal without reasonable cause.

 Proceedings of Tribunal

-The Tribunal shall, upon an application made to it in writing any party or a reference made to it the Commissioner or any Committee or officer of a co-operative society on any matter relating to this Act, the rules made thereunder or the by-laws of the society, inquire into the matter and make an award thereon, and every award made shall be notified the Tribunal to the parties concerned.
+The Tribunal shall, upon an application made to it in writing by any party or a reference made to it by the Commissioner or any Committee or officer of a co-operative society on any matter relating to this Act, the rules made thereunder or the by-laws of the society, inquire into the matter and make an award thereon, and every award made shall be notified by the Tribunal to the parties concerned.